valeryz/capsules/README.md

   * `--honeycomb_parent_id`: Parent ID for this Honeycomb trace.
 It is convenient to set it to the Pipeline ID in CI.

   * `--honeycomb_kv`: Additional opaque string in the format `key=value` that will be added to the honeycomb entry for this capsule invocation.
 For example, it used to log the current git branch on CI: `--honeycomb_kv=branch='${CI_COMMIT_BRANCH:-}'`.

+## Misc Options

+  * `--inputs_hash_var`: set the name of the environmental variable in which capsules will publish the inputs hash.
+When the capsule runs a command, the command sees the hash of its inputs in a variable `CAPSULE_INPUTS_HASH`.
+This option allows to customize this variable name.
+For example, for many commands that depend on some version string, this could be set to `VERSION`, or even `GIT_REVISION` to fake a git revision with a build id.

 # Roadmap